pooja-bhavani/Docker-devops-project/README.md

-# devops-project
+# DevOps-project
-A simple todo app built with django to get this repository, run the following command inside your git enabled terminal
+A simple todo app built with Django to get this repository, run the following command inside your git-enabled terminal
 '''bash
 $ https://github.com/pooja-bhavani/devops-project.git
 '''
-you will need to innstall django in your computer to run this app.Head over to https://www.djangoproject.com/download for the download guide
+You will need to install Django on your computer to run this app.
+Head over to https://www.djangoproject.com/download for the download guide

-Once you have downloaded django, go to the cloned repo directory and run the following command
+Once you have downloaded Django, run cd django-todo/ command Go to the cloned repo directory and run the following command
 '''bash
 $ python manage.py makemigrations
 '''